 The Warrior Queen:

-- Would have never have been locked in the tower in the first place.
+- Would never have been locked in the tower in the first place.

-- Would have slayed that dragon for herself.
+- She would have slayed that dragon for herself.

-- When she was done that, she would have taken great pride in sharping her sword again so it was ready for the next battle.
+- Then when she was done with that, she would have taken great pride in sharping her sword again so it was ready for the next battle.

 - A Warrior Queen would never cower in the corner, she’d be too busy planning her next adventure to let fear get in the way.

-- And when the battled was finished, she would head back to her own castle, that is decorated just as she wants it where she would put her feet up content, in a job well done.
+- And when the battles are finished, she would head back to her own castle which is decorated just how she likes it where she would put her feet up content in a job well done.

 Which one are you?

 Yeah, we all want to be the Warrior Queen.
 She is fierce.
 She knows what she wants and doesn’t take crap from anyone, not even a dragon.

-I’ll bet you have that same fierce spark deep inside you, waiting to flame forth.
-I’ll bet somewhere in your arsenal of personal weapons there is a warrior’s sword ready to be taken up, to be sharpened and oiled and practised with.
+I’ll bet you have that same fierce spark inside you just waiting to flare to life.
+I’ll bet somewhere in your arsenal of personal weapons there is your version of a warrior’s sword ready to be taken up; to be sharpened and oiled and practised with.
 I’ll even bet that you have a list of adventures, maybe even sacred quests, patiently waiting in your heart of hearts.